AppDaemon/appdaemon/docs/APPGUIDE.rst

 `More information <#events>`__ on events in AppDaemon.

-Users can register event callbacks with calls to :meth:`self.listen_event(...) <appdaemon.adapi.ADAPI.listen_event>`.
+Users can register event callbacks with calls to :meth:`~appdaemon.adapi.ADAPI.listen_event`.
 AppDaemon will handle executing the callback when the event is fired.

 For example, this registers a callback for an event ``some_event``: